nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a task to a group.
+1. User requests to add a task to every member of a group.
-2. TABS displays that the task is successfully added.
+2. TABS displays that the task is successfully added to every group member.

 &nbsp;&nbsp;
 Use case ends.